By Anthony Caruso III | Publisher

 Reith was invited to spring training camp with the Milwaukee Brewers in February, 2009.
 He moved on to the Méxican League, and then to the Joliet Jackhammers, in the Northern League.
 Reith was placed on the inactive list by the Jackhammers on July 17th, before moving onto Camden.

-The only run Reith game up in the game was a home run.
+The only run Reith gave up in the game was a home run.
 The home run came in the second inning by Herr.

 The loss marked the final game as a member of the Riversharks of catcher Jason Jacobs.
 Jacobs is leaving the team today to go back to college.
 The Riversharks are expected to make a catcher signing at some point in the next few days to replace Jacobs.